How Much Does It Cost to Close on a House?

 You’ve found the right house, are negotiating a purchase price and locking in an interest rate for your mortgage.
 But there’s still another variable ahead on your road to home ownership.
 The cost to close should be part of your calculation as you figure how much you’ll need before you get the keys to your new home.

 Home closing costs are costs paid to third parties, from your realtor to your real estate attorney, to help finalize the sale of your home.
-They can range between two to seven percent of the home’s purchase price.1 So on a $300,000 home, your closing costs should be between $6,000 and $21,000.
+They can range between 2% to 7% of the home’s purchase price.1 So on a $300,000 home, your closing costs should be between $6,000 and $21,000.

 Room to negotiate